Q&A Guide for Non-Muslim Visitors during Ramadan

 To prevent any confusion, there are two Eid celebrations!

-It is a very busy time in Abu Dhabi and also a public holiday – usually three days, but for Government departments, this may be extended to a week.
+It is a very busy time in Abu Dhabi and also a public holiday—usually four days, but for Government departments, this may be extended to a week (at a minimum, the last day of Ramadan and the first three days of Shawwāl tend to be granted.

 The exact date of Eid is also determined by moon sighting.
 If the crescent moon for the new month (Shawwāl) is not sighted on the 29th day of Ramadan, Ramadan will last for a full 30 days.